wincent/masochist/content/blog/keeping-up-to-date.md

 #### Official product and site news

 The official product and site news weblog is located at <http://www.wincent.com/a/news/>.
 You can get to it from almost every page on this website by clicking the "News" button in the navigation bar that spans to the top of most pages.
-As a shortcut, you can also get there via automatic redirection when you visit [wincent.org](http://wincent.org/), a historical wink to the fact that before entering the software business I edited a popular news, rumors and commentary weblog at wincent.org.
+As a shortcut, you can also get there via automatic redirection when you visit the dot-org, a historical wink to the fact that before entering the software business I edited a popular news, rumors and commentary weblog there.

 #### Mailing lists